zadjii/nebula/docs/multiple-hosts-spec.md

 Or:
 B.1 The thread wakes up because it's been 30s
 B.2 We query the db, find no changes
+(B.2.5 Another host handshakes the remote with an update, is given a list of
+    hosts to sync with, and proposes it's change to them.
+In that list is the host from steps 1&2, because it's not offline, it's just hanging out waiting for a change.)
 B.3 We send a HostHandshake to the remote, the remote tells us that we're out of date B.4 we ask a host from the remote for the updates we missed
 <-- we're deadlocked here: